Complete Publisher Submission · Confidential

 A 1920s silk garment, cream-coloured, embroidered with appliqués and Shisha mirror work, found at an estate sale in Pennsylvania.
 The label, intact after a hundred years: Pohoomull Bros, Oriental Costumes and Textiles, Luxor (Egypt), Winter Palace Bldgs.

 The coat was not made in Egypt.
 The silk was not Egyptian.
-It was bought, designed and moved across two continents by a family from Hyderabad, Sindh, whose shop had been in the arcade of the Winter Palace Hotel since 1858 — sixty-four years before Howard Carter stood on the same hotel's steps and told the world he had found a pharaoh's tomb, and forty-eight years after that before they finally closed.
-They outlasted Carter.
+It was bought, designed and moved across two continents by a family from Hyderabad, Sindh, whose shop had been in the arcade of the Winter Palace Hotel since 1858.
+They outlasted Howard Carter.
 They outlasted the Egyptian monarchy, the British Empire, two world wars, and the century that tried to forget them.

 Nobody wrote about the Pohoomull Brothers.